 How can we correct misconceptions in exercise and nutrition?

-Other research shows us that people will interpret information that agrees with their current opinions differently to what they disagree with.
+As we mentioned earlier, research shows us that people will interpret information that agrees with their current opinions differently to what they disagree with.

 For the last part of this project we designed an online course that aimed to improve the critical thinking skills of personal trainers.
-We used examples and activities that were specific to fitness and nutrition, as these skills are better learnt and applied in a familiar context.

 At the end of the course, the personal trainers who took part changed in the following ways: